-The City estimates that 10 affordable rental housing units can be produced via the HOME-ARP funding allocation for the QPs.
+The City estimates that a total of somewhere between 87 and 97 affordable rental housing units can be produced via the HOME-ARP funding allocation.
 The numbers provided here are a projection and will be subject to change based on construction/rental costs at the time of development.
 The City's Department of Housing & Community Development will endeavor to partner with entities that are able to leverage other resources to meet or exceed the minimum goal established.